-We have shown results of sensitivity studies for representative exotics signatures, comparing ATLAS datasets of 300 fb-1, 1 ab-1 and 3 ab-1 of integrated luminosity at a pp collision center-of-mass energy of 14 TeV.
+We have shown results of sensitivity studies for representative exotics signatures, comparing ATLAS datasets of 300 fb-1 and 3 ab-1 of integrated luminosity at a pp collision center-of-mass energy of 33 TeV.
 Strongly- and weakly-produced $t\bar{t}$ resonances and narrow dilepton resonances serve as benchmark processes with complex and simple final states respectively.
-The increase of a factor of ten in integrated luminosity raises the sensitivity to high-mass resonances by up to 2.4 TeV for $t\bar{t}$ resonances and 1.2 TeV for the dilepton Z'{SSM} resonance.
+The sensitivity to high-mass resonances approaches 12 TeV for $t\bar{t}$ resonances and 16 TeV for dilepton $Z'{SSM}$ resonances.